1. Home

 Reduce and Reuse

 Since we launched our first refillable product in 1926, we have provided refillable packaging in a wide range of product categories, including skincare and makeup.
-In 2022, we offered refillable packaging for more than 770 stock keeping units (SKUs) within 30 brands globally.
-This included increasing refillable packaging under our prestige brand Clé de Peau Beauté and releasing a refillable cream, La Crème.
-Compared to regular (primary) packaging, the refillable version of La Crème uses 95%*1 less plastic.
-In 2022, sales of refillable packaging from Clé de Peau Beauté increased 30% year on year.
+In 2023, we offered refillable packaging for about 740 stock keeping units (SKUs) within 31 brands globally in an effort to reduce the amount of plastic and ultimately, to reduce the environmental footprint.

-1. *1:Weight ratio of regular(primary) packaging
+1. *1:Weight ratio of regular (primary) packaging

 2. *2:The new packaging technology was developed chiefly by Amcor.
 Shiseido worked with Yoshino Kogyosho, a company that has put the technology to use, to jointly develop cosmetic packaging.

-SHISEIDO, Clé de Peau Beauté and ELIXIR.
+Ulé and IPSA.
 Left: main container, Right: refill/ refill container.

 Recycle

 To realize a circular economy, it is important to select materials and design products with the reuse of resources in mind.
-To reduce our consumption of single-use plastic, we are developing packaging made from a material that can be more easily sorted and reused/recycled after use, without compromising the quality of the packaging’s design.
+To reduce our consumption of single-use plastic, we are developing packaging made from a material that can be more easily sorted and reused/recycled after use without compromising the quality of the packaging’s design.

 SIDEKICK